 Conclusion

 Wanting to raise a smart, bright child isn’t something to be sheepish about.
-We all want our kids to succeed and enjoy the process of learning.
+We all want our kids to succeed, get good grades, and enjoy the process of learning.
 Thankfully, it’s possible to do just that without pressure and stress.

-To start, read regularly—with your child and for your own leisure.
+To start, read regularly—with your child and for your leisure.
 Praise effort and perseverance, not perfection, speed, or innate abilities.
-Phrase challenges as fun, not something to dread or shy away from.
-Encourage and expound on conversation, as well as her curiosity and questions.
+Make learning fun, not something to dread or shy away from.
+Encourage stimulating conversation, as well as her curiosity and motivation.

 If she’s young and you’re able to, enroll her in preschool (or mimic preschool activities at home).
 Carve plenty of downtime in her day, and believe in her abilities.
 And finally, let her experience failure, so that she knows she can always get herself back up again.